 A Bride's Story, a historical romance manga by Kaoru Mori

 A Bride's Story is a slice-of-life manga about marriage customs in 19th century central Asia.
 If that sounds interesting to you, go read it!
 The strong points here are the setting, which the author has clearly meticulously researched, even if she takes an occasional liberty, and the artwork, which is gorgeously detailed.
 The characters are endearingly quirky without overly stretching suspension of disbelief.
 The weak point is the plot, which is clearly being made up on the fly.

 Y: The Last Man (up to Vol 5) and Saga (Vol 1), some scifi/fantasy comics by Brian K Vaughan, Fiona Staples, Pia Guerra & co

 The Female Man may be the angriest book I've ever read.
-Russ is a powerful writer; strong recommend if you like feminist scifi, but be aware you're in for a rough ride emotionally.
-The book's style is deliberately disjointed: chronological order is unclear; the point of view shifts without warning among three different protagonists; at other times narration is third-person omniscient or imitates an interview transcript.
+Russ is a powerful writer; strong recommend if you like feminist scifi, but you're in for a rough ride emotionally.
+The book's style is deliberately disjointed; chronological order is unclear; the point of view shifts without warning among three different protagonists; at other times narration is third-person omniscient or imitates an interview transcript.
 Christine Love helps you get into her characters' heads; Russ throws you in, and expects you to put in the effort to understand them, to figure out their particular idioms, their reference points and core beliefs.